will2therich/FlarePanel/README.md

 Current Version: 0.58

 Flarepanel is a Gamepanel that is being built on the base of GamePanelX-V3 by Ryan Gehrig See the information below.
-FlareServers intends to Develop FlarePanel and add many more features including an entire rewright of most of the code.
+Servers4All intends to Develop FlarePanel and add many more features including an entire rewright of most of the code.
 FlarePanel is Still in early stages of testing and development.

-A Project by FlareServers
+A Project by Servers4All
 Project Lead: Will - Head Of New Development

 Main Tester: Callum - Head Of Infrastructure
-Contact us: will@flareservers.co.uk
+Contact us: will@Servers4All.co.uk

 About GamePanelX: